-215. For over fifty years and to this day, Defendants have fraudulently concealed and actively misrepresented the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in Class B foam and/or turnouts to firefighters,
+170. For over fifty years and to this day, Defendants have fraudulently concealed and actively misrepresented the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in Class B foam and/or turnouts to firefighters, including Plaintiff, fire departments, the fire service media and fire organizations in an effort to mask the very serious health and environmental consequences of exposure to PFAS.

-216. Because of Defendants' active and ongoing concealment of the true nature of the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in Class B foam and/or turnouts, and their prior knowledge of it, Plaintiffs could not have reasonably discovered the causes of action alleged herein.
+171. Because of Defendants' active and ongoing concealment of the true nature of the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAScontaining materials in Class B foam and/or turnouts, and their prior knowledge of it, Plaintiff could not have reasonably discovered the causes of action alleged herein.

-217. Further, it was nearly impossible for Firefighter Plaintiffs to determine whether they had PFAS in their blood and a basis for a claim against Defendants.
+172. Further, it was nearly impossible for Plaintiff to determine whether he had PFAS in his blood and a basis for a claim against Defendants.
 Obtaining a PFAS analysis of a blood sample is not readily available to the public, nor is it a test that a medical doctor or regular hospital lab can order much less analyze.

-218. In addition to the obstacles of getting PFAS blood serum levels tested, certain Firefighter Plaintiffs had no realistic ability to discern or suspect that the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in Class B foam and/or turnouts were a substantial cause of their injuries until-at the earliest-the Firefighter Plaintiffs received their test results revealing that they had significantly elevated levels of PFAS in May 2022.
+173. In addition to the obstacles of getting PFAS blood serum levels tested, Plaintiff had no realistic ability to discern or suspect that the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in Class B foam and/or turnouts were a substantial cause of his injuries.

-219. The causes of action alleged herein thus did not accrue until certain Firefighter Plaintiffs discovered the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in Class B foam and/or turnouts, and that they had elevated levels of PFAS in their bodies and blood.
+174. The causes of action alleged herein thus did not accrue until Plaintiff discovered the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in Class B foam and/or turnouts.

-220. Accordingly, Defendants are precluded by the Discovery Rule from relying upon any and all applicable statutes of limitations.
+175. Accordingly, Defendants are precluded by the Discovery Rule from relying upon any and all applicable statutes of limitations.

-COUNT ONE - BREACH OF IMPLIED WARRANTY OF MERCHANTABILITY -DESIGN DEFECT (Mass.
+COUNT ONE - BREACH OF IMPLIED WARRANTY OF MERCHANTABILITY - DESIGN DEFECT

+(Mass.
 Gen. Laws Ch.
 106, § 2-314)

-221. This cause of action is asserted against all Defendants on behalf of all of the
+176. This cause of action is asserted against all Defendants on behalf of Plaintiff.